cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 ```

 *WIP to transfer these Maven credentials over agents, instead of being implemented as Docker instructions

-*Both development and production environment have set the default JVM Heap size to use 8GB of RAM in their respective docker-compose files.
-Check if you have sufficient technical specifications by ensuring agent is running after deployment.
-If not, please remove the environment values or set it to use less RAM.

 #### 2.3 Running the Agent
 The agent currently offers three API routes: